Actions API

 // First level comment

-const comment1 = await api.actions.post({
+const comment1 = await api.actions.create({

 type: 'CMNT',